ubccpsc/classy/docs/instructor/autograde.md

 ## Dockerfile Explained

-A Dockerfile MUST be written to create a Docker image; As an AutoGrade container is a Docker image, a Dockerfile is necessary to build a custom AutoGrade container.
-A Dockerfile contains steps to build a container, which involves downloading dependencies, compiling and installing code, so that is ready to execute a command without loading time.
+As an AutoGrade container is a Docker image, A Dockerfile MUST be written to create a Docker image.A Dockerfile contains steps to build a container, which involves downloading dependencies, compiling and installing code, so that is ready to execute a command without loading time.

 We leverage the Docker build logic above to build our grading container.
 As the data from these build steps is saved into a pre-compiled and runnable Docker image, AutoTest now listens for Github notification web-hooks that tell it if a student has pushed code to their Github repository.
 If a Deliverable in Classy is configured to run an AutoGrade container, and AutoTest receives a push notification, AutoTest triggers the Docker container to run.
 The CMD directive in your Dockerfile will run each time that a student pushes code to their Github repository with the assignment mounted inside the container.
 Any output that must be archived MUST be put in the Container Output filesystem path to ensure that it is not lost after the container finishes executing its script.